opencost/opencost-website/docs/installation/development.md

 1. In a terminal, run: `helm repo add prometheus-community https://prometheus-community.github.io/helm-charts`
 2. Update `tilt-values.yaml` or create a new yaml file to contain desired attributes - [see Helm chart.](https://github.com/opencost/opencost-helm-chart/blob/main/charts/opencost/README.md)
 3. Optional - configure JSON files for cloud integration(s) and a service key [(see configuration documentation for more).](../configuration)
 4. Update `Tiltfile` to allow your remote Kubernetes contexts, if desired.
 See comment block near top of the `Tiltfile`.
-[See tilt documentation here.](https://docs.tilt.dev/api#api.allow_k8s_contexts)
+[See Tilt documentation here.](https://docs.tilt.dev/api#api.allow_k8s_contexts)
 5. If using `kind`, in a terminal, run `kind create cluster` to create local cluster, or set your Kubernetes context to the desired cluster.
 6. Configure a `tilt_config.json` file - [see Tilt Command Options below.](#tilt-command-options)
 7. In a terminal, run `tilt up` at the root of the OpenCost repository.
 See [Tilt Command Options below for more options.](#options)